 What Is Polygon?

-What Polygon Does
+What Polygon Includes

 | Polygon component | Plain-English role |